 notation

-Both languages use the square bracket “[]
+Both languages use the square bracket “[]” notation for arrays.

 There is no string concatenation operator in C, only library functions that handle data that can be interpreted as a string.